pvcraven/arcade_book/source/labs/chapter_01_first_program/chapter_01_first_program.rst

 .. image:: source_tree_setup_6.png
     :width: 350px

-Creating Your Project in Bitbucket
+Creating Your Project in BitBucket
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-* Go to Bitbucket, select "Repositories" and "Create repository"
+* Go to BitBucket, select "Repositories" and "Create repository"

 .. image:: new_bitbucket_repository.png